DESIHIGH/desihigh.github.io/dev/architecture.md

 - <span class="tag is-danger">Design</span>
   <span class="tag is-danger">Content</span>
   **Quickstart Page**: A guide to help users get started with DESIHIGH, linking to the curriculum and other resources.
-    - Include Saul Perlmutter's letter here !!
+    - Include Saul Perlmutter's letter here!!

 ## Secondary Pages (in the website footer if not in the header)